How we create an Individual My Support Plan

-We will meet again and look at all this information and then, together, a SEND Plan will be drawn up.
-The SEND Plan will include outcomes, so everyone at the meeting will have something to do to help the young person on their learning journey.
+We will meet again and look at all this information and then, together, a My Support Plan will be drawn up.
+The My Support Plan will include outcomes and provision, so everyone at the meeting will have something to do to help the young person on their learning journey.
 We will set a review date in the meeting.
 This will give us time to work together to achieve the agreed outcomes.

 Some SEND pupils may need support from professionals outside of the school setting to achieve a successful learning journey.
-If this is the case then those views will be considered in drawing up a Wibsey Primary SEND Plan.
+If this is the case then those views will be considered in drawing up a Wibsey Primary My Support Plan.
 This could include:

 - Parents/carers seeking medical advice about the young person.

-- School requesting Learning Support Services involvement with the young person.
+- School requesting 0-25 Inclusive Education services involvement with the young person.